Common Shower Door Problems

-The most common shower door style is the bypass door, which has two doors that slide in a frame mounted to the tub's endwalls.
-This is, of course, the most economical design, and by far the most popular.
+The most common shower door style is the bypass door, which has two doors that slide in a frame mounted to the tub's end walls.
+This is the most economical design and by far the most popular.
 It is a design that is also responsible for the greatest amount of shower door problems.
-If you're not set on a bypass door, for budgetary or design reasons, there are an endless array of other shower door designs out there to choose from that will probably cause you less trouble over time.
+If you're not set on a bypass door for budgetary or design reasons, there are an endless array of other shower door designs out there to choose from that will probably cause you less trouble over time.

 Shower Door Problems Are Common with Bypass Shower Doors

-The answer to this question is an easy one, if you think about it.
 A bypass door, or a sliding shower door that runs on a track, provides the perfect environment for water to gather and cause problems.
 The metal track where the rollers sit can rust, gather debris, develop mold and mildew problems, and generally deteriorate from water damage.
-Besides the track itself failing, the retention of water causes a number of other shower door problems, as well.
+Besides the track itself failing, the retention of water causes a number of other shower door problems as well.
 Rollers can gum up and stick, and the metal components in your rollers can rust and fail.
 Basically, the general rule that metal and water don't mix is a good one to live by.
-Installing shower doors that mix the two together is going to cause you problems in the long run every time.
+Spending money on shower doors that mix the two together is going to cause you problems in the long run every time.

 Other Shower Designs

 While standard bypass shower doors are the norm, there are a number of other options out there to choose from, depending on your design and budget considerations.
 The simplest answer is to invest in a hinged shower door.
-These doors don't rely on tracks or rollers, and thus don't experience the number of problems that a sliding shower door does.
-If you're thinking outside of the box, and have the means, you can eliminate a shower door altogether.
-Wrap around shower designs and walls make for showers that don't need doors at all, and since they're usually made of higher quality materials, such as stone or block glass, they look a lot better than your standard, framed, glass shower door in the first place.
+These doors don't rely on tracks or rollers and thus don't experience the number of problems that a sliding shower door does.
+If you're thinking outside of the box and have the means, you can eliminate a shower door altogether.
+Wraparound shower designs and walls create showers that don't need doors at all.
+Plus since they're usually made of high-quality materials, such as stone or block glass, they look a lot better than your standard, framed glass shower door in the first place.

 Shower Glass Design